Plumsail/actions/source/flow/how-tos/sharepoint/create-modern-page-pnp-template.rst

 This article describes how to create a SharePoint Modern page using a PnP provisioning template.
 It may be quite useful when you want to automatically post some news to your Modern Communication site or migrate regular pages from one site to another.

-`PnP template <https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/pnp-provisioning-schema>`_ is an XML file that contains a description of SharePoint entities (lists, libraries, pages, etc.) that have to be created.
+`PnP template <https://docs.microsoft.com/en-us/sharepoint/dev/solution-guidance/pnp-provisioning-schema>`_ is an XML file that contains a description of SharePoint entities (lists, libraries, pages, etc.) that will be created.
 You can create own XML template for your Modern SharePoint page.
 Then use the `Provision PnP template to SharePoint <../../actions/sharepoint-processing.html#provision-pnp-template-to-sharepoint>`_ action from `Plumsail Actions <https://plumsail.com/actions/>`_ to apply PnP templates to your SharePoint sites using Microsoft Flow or Azure Logic Apps.

 If you are new to Plumsail Actions, follow this `getting started instruction <../../../getting-started/sign-up.html>`_.